Herbivour/StrongAuras/README.md

 * eq_folder - location on disk where your EverQuest install is located. (note the double slashes)
 * Character - Character name that you want to monitor.
 This is used to find your log file.
 * Server - Server that you play on.
 This is also used to find your log file.
+* overlay_mode - optional.
+If windowed it will not track and size to EverQuest
+* window_position - Positioning of the window if overlay_mode is set to window
 * indicators - a list of indicators you wish to display
     * name - the name of the indicator.
     * default - `true` means it will show on load, `false` means it will be hidden on load